tatethurston/blog/src/pages/articles/finance.md

 2. Maximize your IRA contributions.
 Perform a Backdoor Roth conversion.

+3. Maximize your Mega Backdoor Roth contributions\*.

+4. Contribute any leftover savings to a personal brokerage account.

+These should be pursued in order -- if you know you'll have $23,000 to invest, max out your 401k contribution and contribute $500 to your Roth.
+Any debt should be paid off proactively ahead of this list, provided that the APR is > 6-8%.
+6-8% is chosen as a _rough_ expected average return for the US Stock market.
+If the APR is less than 6-8% (such as a 2020 home loan at 2%) I would consider maxing out steps 1-3 and then decide between paying down the home loan or 4. contributing to a brokerage account.
+I'd likely hedge and split some portion between the two.

-3. Maximize your Mega Backdoor Roth contributions.
-Not all employers offer this perk, but it's becoming more popular and many of the large corporations offer it.
+\* Not all employers offer this perk, but it's becoming more popular and many of the large corporations offer it.
 While individuals can contribute up to $22,500 in 2023 to their 401k, the maximum 401k contribution in 2023 is $66,000.
 Your employer _could_ contribute up to $43,500, but more likely contributes a percentage of your contributions.
 Employers plans that support Mega Backdoor Roth's will contribute extra on your behalf, and deduct that amount from the wages they would otherwise pay you.
 These contribution are always after-tax, so you'll want these contributions to go into a Roth 401k.
 If your company offered a 2% match, then your Mega Backdoor Roth contributions could be up to $66,000 - $22,500 - (2% of $22,500) = $43,050.
 This means a total 401k investment of $66,000, with $450 from your employer's 2% match, and $65,550 from you.
 Of that $65,550, $22,500 is deducted from your taxable income.

-4. Contribute any leftover savings to a personal brokerage account.

-These should be pursued in order -- if you know you'll have $23,000 to invest, max out your 401k contribution and contribute $500 to your Roth.
-Any debt should be paid off proactively ahead of this list, provided that the APR is > 6-8%.
-6-8% is chosen as a _rough_ expected average return for the US Stock market.
-If the APR is less than 6-8% (such as a 2020 home loan at 2%) I would consider maxing out steps 1-3 and then decide between paying down the home loan or 4. contributing to a brokerage account.
-I'd likely hedge and split some portion between the two.

 ## Investments